Zagreb walking Tour includes:

 - Private English speaking licensed tour guide

 - Coffee break

-Zagreb walking tour starts with a meeting at your accommodation or at an arranged meeting point in the city centre.
-Our walk will take us through the most important locations in the city centre.
+Zagreb walking tour starts with a meeting at your accommodation or at an arranged meeting point in the city center.
+Our walk will take us through the most important locations.

 We start the tour at Ban Jelačić square next to a model of the city of Zagreb.
 Why here?
 We start the tour here because it makes it easier to visualize looking at the model that Zagreb was actually formed out of two separate settlements – Kaptol and Gradec.
 Here we will tell you all about the making of the city itself but also a few details on Croatian history too.